Kerubi-5/markdown-modifier/_notes/📄 Why you need permission in sales and with people, and how to get it at four different levels.md

 When you do, [[📄 Permission & asking for the sale|asking for a sale]] will be as easy and natural as saying to a friend "So shall we catch that movie tonight?"

-In your case, you can simply ask: "Should we talk about how to make this deal official?"
+In your case, you can simply ask: "Should we talk about how to make this deal official?" or "Is this a good time to discuss how to get started?"

-Note that in all examples, the question is "Is it ok if we have *this* type of conversation?"
+Note that in all examples, the question is "Is it ok if we have **this** type of conversation?"

 This is important, because a sale happens in the context of a conversation.
-And it's your job to make sure you have the *right types* of conversation with your buyer, at the different stages of the sale, in the right order, as outlined above.
+And it's your job to make sure you have the **right types** of conversation with your buyer, at the different stages of the sale, in the right order, as outlined above.

 Questions are the currency that buys you permission - including permission to ask for the sale.

 Further reading: **[[📄 What do I do when a sales conversation doesn't go anywhere?]]**